4 Best Lathes for Pen Turning in 2024 (Ultimate Buying Guide)

 Product Details Price

-backpac Jet JWL-1015VS Runner Up SEE BEST PRICE
+backpac Jet JWL-1015VS Runner Up CHECK PRICE

-cordlessblower WEN 3421 3.2-Amp 8″ by 12″ Best budget wood lathe for pen turning SEE BEST PRICE
+cordlessblower WEN 3421 3.2-Amp 8″ by 12″ Best budget wood lathe for pen turning CHECK PRICE

 Usually, benchtop models are used to turn pens because of their high upper-speed range.
 You can have a smaller wood lathe dedicated just to turning pens and similar objects and another wood lathe just for big projects.